loganrath/promotion/application.md

 * Collaborated with Online and Hybrid Learning Librarian and Instructional Technologist where appropriate
 * Reached out to ENG302 faculty to include information literacy instruction into the business curriculum
 * Began development of the international business tab of the business research guide
-* Served as liaison to the departments of Education & Human Development, Modern Languages and Cultures, Psychology, Sociology, and Criminal Justice
+* Served as liaison to the departments of Criminal Justice, Education & Human Development, Modern Languages and Cultures, and Public Health and Health Education
 * Served on the reference desk including night and weekend rotations

+As a member of the FAST team:
+* Led the development of a robust training module for circulation student workers.
+* Oversaw the [Tech Tools collection](https://library.brockport.edu/techtools){:target="_blank"} and cleared the backlog of additions.
+* Served as a back-up to the ILL librarian to keep ILL running during staff absences.
+* Maintained library website and ILLiad.

 As Assessment Librarian:
-* Provided various assessment support (aggregating data, running reports) to the Online/Hybrid Learning Librarian, Technical Services, the Small Reference Team, and the Instruction Team
+* Provided various assessment support (aggregating data, running reports) to the Online/Hybrid Learning Librarian, Technical Services, the Small Reference Team, and the Instruction Team.
-* Coordinated responses to national surveys (ACRL & IPEDS)
+* Coordinated responses to national surveys (ACRL & IPEDS).
-* Assisting with the annual report form starting with the 2017-2018 academic year
+* Assisting with the annual report form starting with the 2017-2018 academic year.

+While on 50% release to ASIS for Fall 2018:
+* Created documentation for hybrid course design
+* Assisted faculty both 1:1 and at Blackboard office hours around campus (Brown, CELT, Hartwell)
+* Helped norm the [Open SUNY Course Quality Review (OSCQR)](https://www.brockport.edu/academics/online/docs/oscqr.pdf){:target="_blank"} rubric for Brockport.
+* Discussed and brainstormed updates to the default course shell to comply with OSCQR.
+* Created documentation for various tools supported by ASIS.

 As Resource Sharing Librarian (until 9/2014):